The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

 An armed teenager whose threats forced the closure of 19 school districts in Colorado was found dead from an apparent self-inflicted gunshot wound, authorities said.

+She apparently killed herself with a pump-action shotgun she purchased after arriving in Colorado, he said.
+Mount Evans, which is part of a national recreation area, is about 60 miles west of Denver.

+Phillips and Jefferson County Sheriff Jeff Shrader said investigators don't think Pais got onto the grounds of Columbine High School in Littleton or any other school.

-Pais made "credible" -- but not specific -- threats after traveling from Miami to Denver on Monday night, said Dean Phillips, the special agent in charge of the Denver FBI office.
+Pais had made "credible," but not specific, threats before and after traveling from Miami to Denver on Monday night, Phillips said.

+She also raised suspicions by purchasing one-way plane tickets for April 15, 16 and 17, the agent said.
+Police in Florida contacted the Miami FBI office, which alerted the Denver office, Phillips said.

-After Pais arrived in Colorado, she immediately went to a store and bought a pump-action shotgun and ammunition, the FBI said.
+After Pais arrived in Colorado, she immediately went to a store in Littleton and bought the shotgun and ammunition, authorities said.

+Phillips said he didn't know why Pais went to Mount Evans.
+The driver of a rideshare or some other vehicle dropped her off there, he said, and later helped police pinpoint the location.

 Pais was considered a threat to the community and schools, but there was no information on any specific threat to a particular place, Phillips said.

-Note: Correction: This story has been updated with the correct spelling of Superintendent Jason Glass' name.